jkelleyrtp/stylo-dioxus/README.md

 > [!IMPORTANT]
 > THIS REPOSITORY HAS MOVED

 > Visit the official [Blitz repository](http://github.com/dioxuslabs/blitz) for the most up-to-date code.

-> This project was originally a prototype for Blitz V2 and has since reached maturity to be mainlined.a
+> This project was originally a prototype for Blitz V2 and has since reached maturity to be mainlined.